alfonsomiguelcruz/pgc_btip_topone/README.md

      └── your_input_folder_here
 ```

 If the user has raw sequence data, they can use the Nextclade CLI to align sequences against the Wuhan reference genome.
-To get the aligned sequences, use the script `nextclade_align_seqeuences.sh` to align sequences in bulk and place the new FASTA files .
-Ensure that this is the project structure to read the inputs and write the outputs at the right directories:
+To get the aligned sequences, use the script `nextclade_align_seqeuences.sh` to align sequences in bulk and place the new FASTA files.
+To make the script executable, use the command `chmod +x nextclade_align_seqeuences.sh`.
+Ensure that this is the project structure to read the inputs and write the outputs at the proper directories:

 ```
 pgc_btip_topone